nettawang/SimpleTweets2/README.md

 # Project 3 - Netta Wang

-MySimpleTweets is an android app that allows a user to view his Twitter timeline and post a new tweet.
+SimpleTweets2 is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: 10 hours spent in total
+Time spent: 17 hours spent in total

 ## User Stories